bcdavasconcelos/mykmmlibrary/Thesaurus Linguae Graecae (TLG) and LOEB Classical Library/README.md

-# Corpora - A Keyboard Maestro Macro for ultra-fast access to the Thesaurus Linguae Graecae and the LOEB Classical Library.
+# Corpora - A Keyboard Maestro Macro for ultra-fast access to the Thesaurus Linguae Graecae and the LOEB Classical Library

 For a demonstration of how the macro works, see this [video](https://youtu.be/90hw0ER2bBQ).